diegonz/babelj/README.md

   ```
 - You can create a default (or *CLI-fed*) initial config file, using the `--save-config` flag alongside your preferred *CLI* arguments.

-Below is shown an example of the output of `java -jar babelj.jar -h` or `java -jar babelj.jar --help` commands to show all available *CLI* arguments.
+Below a copy of the output of running `java -jar babelj.jar` command using `-h` or `--help` flag, to show all available *CLI* arguments.

 ```
 Usage: <babelj.jar> [options]